malthaf9/kubernetes-setup-ansible/README.md

 bash
 Copy code
 ansible-playbook -i inventory playbook.yml --extra-vars "@vars.yml"
-📜 License
-MIT License

-🤝 Contributing
+# 🤝 Contributing
 If you find any issues, have suggestions, or would like to contribute, feel free to open an issue or create a pull request!

-💬 Questions/Feedback
+# 💬 Questions/Feedback
 If you have questions, feedback, or need assistance, contact me via GitHub Issues.

-🎉 Happy Deploying! 🚀
+# 🎉 Happy Deploying! 🚀
 Kubernetes is ready for action. 🐳 Let's manage your clusters with ease!